 Environmental matters - Our operations are governed by various environmental laws and regulations.
 Certain of our operations are and have been engaged in the handling, manufacture or use of substances or compounds that may be considered toxic or hazardous within the meaning of applicable environmental laws and regulations.
 As with other companies engaged in similar businesses, certain of our past and current operations and products have the potential to cause environmental or other damage.
 We have implemented and continue to implement various policies and programs in an effort to minimize these risks.
 Our policy is to maintain compliance with applicable environmental laws and regulations at all of our facilities and to strive to improve our environmental performance and overall sustainability.
-We recently updated our Kronos Sustainability Report, which highlights our focus on sustainability of our manufacturing operations, as well as our environmental, social and governance strategy.
+We update our Kronos Sustainability Report biennially, which highlights our focus on sustainability of our manufacturing operations, as well as our environmental, social and governance strategy.
 From time to time, we may be subject to environmental regulatory enforcement under U.S. and non-U.S. statutes, the resolution of which typically involves the establishment of compliance programs.
 It is possible that future developments, such as stricter requirements of environmental laws and enforcement policies thereunder, could adversely affect our production, handling, use, storage, transportation, sale or disposal of such substances.
 We believe all of our manufacturing facilities are in substantial compliance with applicable environmental laws.

 Litigation matters - We are involved in various environmental, contractual, product liability, patent (or intellectual property), employment and other claims and disputes incidental to our business.
 At least quarterly our management discusses and evaluates the status of any pending litigation to which we are a party.
 The factors considered in such evaluation include, among other things, the nature of such pending cases, the status of such pending cases, the advice of legal counsel and our experience in similar cases (if any).
-Based on such evaluation, we make a determination as to whether we believe (i) it is probable a loss has been incurred, and if so if the amount of such loss (or a range of loss) is reasonably estimable, or (ii) it is reasonably possible but not probable a loss has been incurred, and if so if the amount of such loss (or a range of loss) is reasonably estimable, or (iii) the probability a loss has been incurred is remote.
-We have not accrued any amounts for litigation matters because it is not reasonably possible we have incurred a loss that would be material to our consolidated financial condition, results of operations or liquidity.
+Based on such evaluation, we make a determination as to whether we believe (i) it is probable a loss has been incurred, and if so if the amount of such loss (or a range of loss) is reasonably estimable, or (ii) the probability a loss has been incurred is remote.
+We have not accrued any amounts for litigation matters because it is not reasonably possible we have incurred a loss that would be material to our consolidated financial statements, results of operations or liquidity.

-Concentrations of credit risk - Sales of TiO2 accounted for 94% of our net sales in each of 2017, 2018 and 2019.
-The remaining sales result from the mining and sale of ilmenite ore (a raw material used in the sulfate pigment production process), and the manufacture and sale of iron-based water treatment chemicals and certain titanium chemical products (derived from co-products of the TiO2 production processes).
-TiO2 is generally sold to the paint, plastics and paper industries.
-Such markets are generally considered "quality-of-life" markets whose demand for TiO2 is influenced by the relative economic well-being of the various geographic regions.
-We sell TiO2 to approximately 4,000 customers, with the top ten customers approximating 34% of net sales in 2017, 33% in 2018 and 36% in 2019.
-We did not have sales to a single customer comprising 10% or more of our net sales in each of 2017 and 2018.
-One customer accounted for approximately 10% of our net sales in 2019.
+Concentrations of credit risk - Sales of TiO_2 accounted for 94% of our net sales in 2018 and 2019 and 93% in 2020.
+The remaining sales result from the mining and sale of ilmenite ore (a raw material used in the sulfate pigment production process), and the manufacture and sale of iron-based water treatment chemicals and certain titanium chemical products (derived from co-products of the TiO_2 production processes).
+TiO_2 is generally sold to the paint, plastics and paper industries.
+Such markets are generally considered "quality-of-life" markets whose demand for TiO_2 is influenced by the relative economic well-being of the various geographic regions.
+We sell TiO_2 to approximately 4,000 customers, with the top ten customers approximating 33% of net sales in 2018, 36% in 2019 and 34% in 2020.
+We did not have sales to a single customer comprising 10% or more of our net sales in 2018.
+One customer accounted for approximately 10% of our net sales in 2019 and 2020.